caseman/grease/doc/tutorial/tutorial3.rst

 With all of the game mechanics in place, we can focus on another important part of the experience, launching the game itself.
 Currently the player is thrust right into a new game immediately when the application is launched.
 We need to add a title screen to give the player an opportunity to start the game when they are ready.
 When a game ends, the player should return to the title screen so they can play again.
 We can also add different game play modes here for the player to select.

 Grease provides a modal framework to aid in creating a user interface flow between different application screens.
-The main pieces of this framework are mode managers, and modes. :class:`grease.mode.Mode` objects represent a specific application mode.
+The main pieces of this framework are mode managers, and modes. |Mode| objects represent a specific application mode.
 Typically, at any given time, only one specific mode in an application is active.
 The active mode receives events and time steps so that it can run and the user can interact with it.

-Modes are managed by a :class:`grease.mode.Manager`.
+Modes are managed by a mode |Manager|.
 A manager keeps track of modes in a stack.
 When a mode is *pushed* onto a manager stack, it becomes active and starts receiving events.
 Any mode that was active before is deactivated and no longer receives events, but it remains in the manager stack.
 If the active mode is *popped* off of the manager stack, it is deactivated and the previous active mode is reactivated.
 If the last mode in the manager stack is popped off, the manager can perform a special action, such as closing the active window or application.

 The basic utility of a mode stack is that the user can start in one mode, enter another, then return to the original mode when it's complete and resume where it left off.
 This is perfect for our title screen.
 We want to present the title screen when the game application is launched, allow the player to start a game, then return to the title screen when the game is over.

 Windows, Managers, Worlds, and Modes
 ------------------------------------

 Although it is possible to create custom modes and managers in your application, there are two concrete implementations provided by Grease that should prove convenient.
-One, we are already familar with: :class:`grease.World`.
+One, we are already familar with: |World|.
 Worlds implement the mode interface so that they can be used directly as game modes.
 When a world is active in a mode manager, its clock receives ticks, its systems receive events, and it will invoke its renderers when the display needs to be redrawn.
 When a world is deactivated, it is "frozen".
 Its clock no longer runs, its systems no longer receive events and its renderers are no longer invoked.
 When the world is later reactivated, it resumes right where it left off.

-Grease also provides a special mode manager, :class:`grease.mode.ManagerWindow`.
+Grease also provides a special mode manager, :class:`~grease.mode.ManagerWindow`.
 This class is a Pyglet window subclass that implements the mode manager interface.
-This allows you to push and pop modes, such as :class:`grease.World` objects, directly onto an application window.
+This allows you to push and pop modes, such as |World| objects, directly onto an application window.
 All of the OS events the window receives will go directly to the active mode.
 This makes implementing a user interface flow with push and pop semantics a breeze.

-:class:`grease.mode.ManagerWindow` objects also include some default behavior:
+:class:`~grease.mode.ManagerWindow` objects also include some default behavior:

 * When the ``Esc`` key is pressed, the current mode is popped.
 * When the last mode is popped, the window closes.

 .. note:: A :class:`ManagerWindow` object is both the mode manager and the source of events (i.e., the event dispatcher).
-Custom mode managers can be made by subclassing :class:`grease.mode.BaseManager` to separate these two concerns, if desired.
+Custom mode managers can be made by subclassing :class:`~grease.mode.BaseManager` to separate these two concerns, if desired.
 This can allow several mode managers to share a single window, or even use an application-defined event dispatcher.

 We can create a custom world to use as our title screen.
 The title screen will have some text, will respond to some key commands, and will have some asteroids floating in the background to make it more interesting.
 It will need a very similar configuration of components and systems as our existing :class:`GameWorld`, so let's refactor the common parts into a shared base class: